jstowers/ReduxWeatherApp/MY_README.md

     this.onInputChange =
     replace onInputChange with this new bound instance of this function

+RULE OF THUMB:

+If you have a callback function (i.e., onchange) that makes a reference to 'this', chances are you need to bind the callback function.

+ANOTHER OPTION:

-Another option is to use a 'fat arrow' function with no need to bind 'this' in the constructor function:
+If you use a 'fat arrow' function, there is no need to bind 'this' in the constructor function:

     onChange = { (e) => this.onInputChange(e) } />

+***Form Submission***
+Created search bar out of a form element.

+When you click enter or submit, the browser thinks you're trying to make an HTTP POST request.
+This is not a React feature, it is common HTML for all browsers.

+In a single-page application, we can prevent this behavior